Moros during World War II

-The Moro Muslims of Mindanao and Sulu took up arms and fought a massive guerrilla war against the Japanese invasion of the Philippines and later helped end the Japanese occupation.
-Some of the Moros had been fighting the Americans just weeks before the Japanese invaded and proceeded to direct their fight against the new invaders as well.
-Sultan Jainal Abirin II of Sulu opposed the Japanese invasion.

 The Tausug Moros lived in the Sulu archipelago, which was traditionally ruled by the Sulu Sultanate.
 The Maguindanaon Moros lived on Mindanao, which was traditionally ruled by the Maguindanao Sultanate.
 The Maranao Moros lived around Lake Lanao, which was traditionally ruled by the Confederation of Sultanates in Lanao (Pat a Pangampong a Ranao).
 They were invaded by the Americans during the Moro Rebellion and annexed into the Philippines.
 Among the anti-Japanese resistance the Tausug leader was Sulu Sultan Jainal Abirin II and the Chinese-Maguindanaon leader Datu Gumbay Pia.
 A few of the Maranao leaders were Datu Busran Kalaw, Salipada Pendatun, Sultan Alonto, and Sultan Dimaporo.
 Salipada Pendatun's brother-in-law, Major Datu Udtug, also fought against the Japanese, and in Cotabato, the focal area of the anti-Japanese resistance was Papalungan.

-The Moro juramentados performed suicide attacks against Japanese troops, as they had against the Spanish, Americans, and Filipinos, but they did never attacked the Chinese, who were not considered enemies by the Moro people.
-The Japanese responded to the suicide attacks by massacring all relatives of the attackers.
-The Japanese were attacked with bayonets, machine gun, bows, spears, clubs, kris, and bolo during their invasion.
+The Moro juramentados performed suicide attacks against Japanese troops, as they had against the Spanish & Americans.
 An American prisoner-of-war, Herbert Zincke, recalled in his secret diary that the Japanese guarding him and other prisoners were scared of the Moro warriors and tried to keep as far away from them as possible to avoid getting attacked.
 US First Lieutenant Mel Amler recalled that some of the Moros would sometimes attack and stab Japanese, Filipino, and Americans and fight all of them at once.
 Neither the Moros nor the Japanese respected the Geneva Convention in regards to not attacking medics, the Moros out of ignorance and the Japanese since they had not signed the treaty.
 US General Robert L. Eichelberger saw a Japanese soldier who was captured by the Moros and feared being tortured at their hands, and he wanted Eichelberger to kill him to stop that from happening.
 A US prisoner-of-war, Victor L. Mapes, saw Japanese troops getting ambushed and slaughtered by Moro fighters with kris blades.
-The Moros are skilled at the sucker punch, and some Moros deliberately grabbed their own shoulder on Japanese bayonets to make it stay in place while they killed a Japanese soldier by using a bayonet or bolo with their other hand.
+In hand-to-hand fighting, some Moros deliberately pushed their own shoulders onto the Japanese bayonets to make it stay in place while they killed a Japanese soldier by using a bayonet or bolo with their other hand.

 Bladed weapons like the spear, tabar, campilan, barong, and kris were used by the Moro Lanao against the Japanese, according to Sa Ramain, to compensate for their lack of guns.